hashicorp/nomad-pack/docs/writing-packs.md

 ## Step Three: Write the Templates

-Each file at the top level of the `templates` directory that uses the extension ".nomad.tpl" defines a resource (such as a job) that will be applied to Noamd.
+Each file at the top level of the `templates` directory that uses the extension ".nomad.tpl" defines a resource (such as a job) that will be applied to Nomad.
 These files can use any UTF-8 encoded prefix as the name.

 Helper templates, which can be included within larger templates, have names prefixed with an underscore “\_” and use a ".tpl" extension.